Prague locals tire of tourists, 30 years after end of Communism

 “If this big overload recedes, maybe some apartments will free up and people start moving back.”

-The city has taken steps to address the problem, including appointing a “night mayor” to crack down on noise made by revellers at night.
+The city has taken steps to address the problem, including appointing a “night mayor” to crack down on noise made by revelers at night.

-Officials have also evicted a handful of currency exchanges that charged double-digit commissions and they plan to end rentals to tourism shops in favour of services for locals.
+Officials have also evicted a handful of currency exchanges that charged double-digit commissions and they plan to end rentals to tourism shops in favor of services for locals.

 It has banned people making money by posing for photos in giant panda costumes in the Old Town Square, and cracked down on pseudo-historical cars.

-Beer bikes - which provide beer on draft and are propelled by pedalling drinkers - will be banned next season.
+Beer bikes - which provide beer on draft and are propelled by pedaling drinkers - will be banned next season.

-For now, though, many Czechs avoid the city centre unless it is to visit one of the few spots left where only locals can reserve a seat.
+For now, though, many Czechs avoid the city center unless it is to visit one of the few spots left where only locals can reserve a seat.